Darbara Singh (murderer): Alleged victims

 On 22 August 2004, Tazbin and her sister Mumtaz were playing outside, when Darbara enticed them with some sweets and an empty bottle.
 Singh told them that they could fetch good money by selling the bottle.
 He then seated both the girls on his bicycle, but Mumtaaz refused to go along.
-After a week, Tazbin's body was found in bushes at Chaheru village on the Jalandhar-Phagwara Road.
+After a week, Tazbin's body was found in bushes in Chaheru village on the Jalandhar-Phagwara Road.
 The body was found lying in a mutilated condition.
 She had been sexually assaulted.
 The police had to declare the body as unclaimed and it was accordingly cremated at Phagwara.

 On 18 October 2004, Nishu was playing with other children in front of her house, when she went missing.
 Her father registered a missing person complaint on 19 October.
 The same morning, Bhana Ram and Gurdev Singh found Nishu near a sugarcane field in Mahadipur village.
 She was severely injured: her windpipe in the throat was cut, and she could not speak.
 Gurdev Singh informed the police, who admitted the girl to PGI Chandigarh.
-After Singh's arrest, she identified him from his pictures in newspapers, and testified against him in the court.
+After Singh's arrest, she identified him from his pictures in newspapers and testified against him in court.

 On 25 October 2004, Darbara Singh killed Khursheed, the son of a migrant from Darbhanga district, Bihar.
 Khursheed and his cousin Ronku were playing near their house, in the afternoon.
 When they did not return home, the family searched for them for two days, and then registered a missing persons complaint.
 After his arrest, Singh led the police to a place near Kadianwali village, from where the police recovered the bodies of Khursheed and his cousin Ronku.
 The post-mortem showed that both Khursheed and Roku had been sexually assaulted: there were ruptures on their private parts.
-While the body of Khursheed had clothes on, Ronku's body was naked and the throat had been slit.
+While the body of Khursheed had clothes on, Ronku's body was naked and his throat had been slit.
 Singh was acquitted in the case because of insufficient evidence.